Evidence Trail Timeline: Owen Hamall 1841-1967 | BCG Case Study

 Phase 10: Multi-Generational Extension

 Documentation of surviving descendants: Thomas Henry Hamall (1880–1938), Mary Hamall Holland (1885–1959), and critically, Thomas Eugene Hamall (1904–1967)—correctly identified as Owen's GRANDSON (Thomas Henry's son), not Owen's son.
-Kate's 1919 death at Chicago State Hospital documented.
+Kate's December 30, 1919 death at Chicago State Hospital from tuberculosis documented.
+Kate survived as widow for 21 years (1898-1919).

 November 2025